girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/8_case_classes.md

 * **Class parameters become class fields** in case classes
 * Sensible default `toString` representation.
 * `equals` and `hashcode` implementation **out of the box**.
 These methods are useful when the instances are used with collections like Set and Map.
 * case classes have `copy` method.
 Creates a new instance from an existing instance.
+Also we can customize the class fields during copy.
 * Compiler automatically create companion objects for the case classes.
-* Default `apply` method to the companion object.
-So need not use `new` to instantiate case classes.
+These companion objects by default have an `apply` method, so we need not use the `new` keyword to instantiate case classes.
 * Case classes are by **default serializable**.
+This is veryful in distributed computing.
 * Case classes have **extractor patterns**.
 Very helpful in pattern matching.

 ```Scala